jcesardasilva/toupy/README.md

 * libtiff
 * scikit-image
 * silx
-* pyopencl

 Call for Contributions
 ----------------------

 Toupy welcomes help to improvements from a wide range of different backgrounds.
-For example, work on the documentation are valuable.
+For example, work on the documentation is well appreciated.